vssenko/evolve/README.md

 # evolve
-Personaly created blog platform.
-From my university homework.
+Personally created blog platform.
+From my university course work, 2014.
+Written in C# with Nancy as web framework.
+Enjoy.